songbinliu/updatePod/scheduler.md

 | 4 | with schedulerName="slow-xyzscheduler" | scheduled, but not by "slow-xyzscheduler", and no event indicating by "default-scheduler" |
 | 5 | with schedulerName="none-exist" | scheduled, but no event indicating by "default-scheduler" |
 | 6 | with schedulerName="none-exist", and a nodeSelector which cannot be matched | cannot be scheduled, keep pending |

+Note1: "default-scheduler" is Kubernetes' default scheduler name;
+Note2: the "xyzscheduler" is built from k8s.io/Kubernetes/plugin/cmd/kube-scheduler/;
+Note3: the "slow-xyzscheduler" is also built from k8s.io/Kubernetes/plugin/cmd/kube-scheduler/, with one-line modification: sleep 30 seconds in the scheduler.scheduleOne() function before caling shed.schedule(pod);
+Note4: we will check the procedure of the pod creatation by "kubectl get events"

 ## Conclusions ##